haniibrahim/sampleSTAT/README.md

 ```

 Result in words:
-*In the given sample distribution (sample 1) 95% of all values will be between 0 and 20.9 (range of dispersion of the values) but 68% between 5.8 and 14.2 (standard deviation).
-The mean "x" itself can spread between 14.08 and 5.92 (range of dispersion of the mean).*
+*IIn the given sample distribution (sample 2, see below) 95% of all values are expected between -0.1 and 20.9 (range of dispersion of the values) but 68% between 5.8 and 14.2 (standard deviation).
+The mean "x" itself can spread between 5.5 and 14.5 (range of dispersion of the mean) with a probability of 95%.*

-Note: 6 values in this example are too less to give a proper view for 95% of all.

 ## Requirements ##